-Contact the Financial Aid Department for funding / financial advising for your program.
-Contact the Registrar for academic advising / completion of program.
+Contact the Financial Aid Department for funding and financial advising for your program.

+Contact the Registrar Department for academic advising and completion of the program.

-Contact the Admissions Department for initial program counseling for students & Service members including disability counseling to assist with program completion and for job search activities.
+Contact the Admissions Department for initial program counseling for students & service members including disability counseling to assist with program completion and for job search activities.